quasarframework/quasar-framework.org/source/components/icons.md

 Please [submit a request](https://github.com/quasarframework/quasar/issues/new) if your favorite font icon is not listed here.

 ## Basic Usage
-Learn how to include the font icons that you need in the next sections, but for now, let's take a look at how we can use QIcon component:
+Let's take a look at how we can use QIcon component.
+(Do not forget to check down below how to [include](#Importing-Icons) the icons, otherwise they won't show up!)

 ```html
 <!-- Material icons have no prefix -->